John-Abbott-College/6P3-Notes/wk8/intro-azure-iot.md

 ### IoT Central

 Azure IoT Central is a software-as-a-service (SaaS) application that provides a complete platform for hosting IoT applications.
-It's main feature is a web UI that streamlines the lifecycle of creating and managing IoT applications.
+Its main feature is a web UI that streamlines the lifecycle of creating and managing IoT applications.

 The web UI simplifies the tasks of creating applications, and connecting and managing from a few up to millions of devices.

-This service is has a limited free plan (2 devices with 5000 messages per month).
+This service has a limited free plan (2 devices with 5000 messages per month).
 Pricing available [here](https://azure.microsoft.com/en-us/pricing/details/iot-central/).

 > We will revisit IoT Central later in the course.